Governing Body

 SMSG is part of the Inspiring Futures through Learning Multi-Academy Trust.
 All schools that are part of this Trust are governed by one Board of Trustees and each school has its own Local Governing Body.

-Led by Daniel Mullins as Chair of Governors the governing board of St Mary and St Giles C of E School (Voluntary Aided) are a group of parents, staff and members of the community.
+Led by Carly Elsworth as Chair of Governors the governing board of St Mary and St Giles C of E School (Voluntary Aided) are a group of parents, staff and members of the community.
 The governing body of SMSG seek to promote the highest standards of educational achievement for our children.

 Our governors: